-There are many different varieties of underlayment available on the market today, and each has different advantages and disadvantages.
+There are many different varieties of roofing underlayment available on the market today, and each has different advantages and disadvantages.
 This article will look at the top types of roof underlayment.
 Before getting into the topic, let us start with some basics.

 Why Is Roof Underlayment Important?

-When you have roof underlayment, it protects your roof from many different things.
+When you have roofing underlayment, it protects your roof from many different things.
 This includes water damage, which can cause serious problems throughout your home.
 It also protects against mold and mildew growth, and it allows your roof to last longer and keep its value for many years.

-Top Materials For Roof Underlayment
+Top Materials For Roofing Underlayment

 The experts generally classify roof underlayments into three broad categories, which we discuss below:

-Asphalt Saturated Felt
+Asphalt Saturated Felt Roofing Underlayment

 Asphalt-saturated felt underlayment is a material that has been around for several years.
 For decades, this underlayment has been used to protect homes in Pennsylvania.
 The roof underlayment is also known as felt or felt paper, and it works well with asphalt shingle roofs.
 Due to added durability offered by synthetic and rubberized underlayment, the use of felt paper is slowly decreasing.
 These underlayments are available in 2 weights, 15 and 30 pounds per 100 feet.

 Synthetic materials are relatively new, and they continue to become more popular.
 These underlayments are manufactured with a chemical known as Polypropylene.
 Synthetic roof underlayments are often used in roofing applications because they are more durable, easier to install, and repel water better than their felt counterparts.
-They’re more expensive than traditional materials, but have some substantial benefits that make them worth the extra cost.
+They’re more expensive than traditional roofing materials, but have some substantial benefits that make them worth the extra cost.
 Synthetic underlayments are slowly replacing the asphalt saturated felt underlayments.

 It is also known as self-adhered underlayment, and unlike the other two underlayments described above, these sheets use an adhesive that helps to stick the underlayment to the roof deck and does not need to be nailed or stapled down.
 These are perfect for extreme temperatures and high quality, and they are typically the most expensive types of roof underlayments available.